arupsarkar-sfdc/Misc/README_DataCloud_Patterns.md

 ## Semantic Layer as Multi-Pattern Implementation

-The **Semantic Layer** is a sophisticated implementation combining multiple patterns:
+The **Semantic Layer** is an implementation combining multiple patterns:

 ### Pattern Composition: